riflechess/riflechess.github.io/stp/summaries/Board_of_Zoning_Appeals_Meeting.md

 date:
 ---
 #### Meeting Info
-* **Meeting Type:** Board of Zoning Appeals Meeting
-* **Purpose:** Review and decide requests for zoning code variances, administrator reviews, and requests to modify home occupation requirements for handicapped individuals.
+**Meeting Type:** Board of Zoning Appeals Meeting **Purpose:** Review and decide requests for zoning code variances, administrator reviews, and requests to modify home occupation requirements for handicapped individuals.
-* **Date/Time:** Not specified in the provided text
-* **Context:** The meeting is focused on two variance requests: one for 550 Brunson Street and another for 1070 Jackson Street.
+**Date/Time:** [Not specified]
+**Location:** Saint Paul City Hall

 #### Summary

-The Board of Zoning Appeals Meeting reviewed two variance requests.
-The first request, from 550 Brunson Street, was approved with a unanimous vote (6-0).
-The applicant proposed constructing a four-unit townhouse-style multiple-family dwelling on the vacant property, which aligns with the intent and purpose of the H2 zoning district.

-The second request, from 1070 Jackson Street, involved establishing a supportive housing facility for up to 16 residents.
-Staff recommended denying the requested variance due to concerns about creating an institutional feel in the neighborhood.
-However, Board Members Martinson, Benner, Clarkson, and Miller argued that adding a licensure for food delivery would create state oversight instead of allowing unregulated activities.

-Board Member Clarkson proposed moving to overturn the staff recommendation, citing that the situation is not changing and there's more oversight with the licensure.
-The motion was seconded by Board Member Martinson.
-After some discussion, the roll call vote resulted in 4-1 approval of the variance request, with Board Member Porter voting against it.

-The decision is final unless appealed to the city council within 10 days.
+The meeting began with the approval of resolutions for 1070 Jackson Street and 770 University Avenue West.
+The Board then reviewed two variance requests: one from XL Energy Siting and Land Rights Group to relocate and increase the height of a cellular antenna, and another from Horowitz Health to establish a supportive housing facility.

+The first request was approved unanimously after staff presented findings that supported the variance, citing practical difficulties in complying with the zoning code due to the property's unique characteristics.
+The applicant explained the need for the taller tower to ensure adequate coverage for their private network.

+The second request was more contentious, with several neighbors and community members speaking out against it.
+They expressed concerns about increased traffic, noise, and parking congestion, as well as the potential impact on the neighborhood's character.
+However, Horowitz Health representatives presented evidence that their proposed supportive housing facility would provide essential services to residents, including 24-hour care, food, and peer support.

+After hearing public comments, the Board laid over the decision for further consideration at the next meeting.
+The motion to lay over was approved with a vote of 4-0.
+This decision allows for additional time to review the matter and potentially gather more information before making a final decision.

+It's worth noting that the Board also discussed the need for potential code amendments to better align with state licensure categories, which may impact future variance requests like this one.
+The applicants are facing a tight deadline to comply with new regulations, which has sparked concerns about their ability to continue operating without significant changes to their business model.